awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/guide-automated.md

++++
+title = "Automated Setup"
-# Deploying Kubeflow with AWS Cognito as idP
+description = "Deploying Kubeflow with AWS Cognito as identity provider using setup scripts" weight = 20
++++

 This guide describes how to deploy Kubeflow on AWS EKS using Cognito as identity provider.
 Kubeflow uses Istio to manage internal traffic.
 In this guide we will be creating an Ingress to manage external traffic to the Kubernetes services and an Application Load Balancer (ALB) to provide public DNS and enable TLS authentication at the load balancer.
 We will also be creating a custom domain to host Kubeflow since certificates (needed for TLS) for ALB's public DNS names are not supported.

 ## Prerequisites

-This guide assumes you have Python 3.8 installed and that you have completed the [prerequisites](https://awslabs.github.io/kubeflow-manifests/docs/deployment/prerequisites/).
+This guide assumes you have Python 3.8 installed and that you have completed the [prerequisites](/kubeflow-manifests/docs/deployment/prerequisites/).

 ## Create required resources and deploy Kubeflow

-1. The following steps automate [section 1.0(Custom domain and certificates)](https://awslabs.github.io/kubeflow-manifests/docs/deployment/cognito/guide/#10-custom-domain-and-certificates) (creating a custom domain to host Kubeflow and TLS certificates for the domain), [section 2.0(Cognito user pool)](https://awslabs.github.io/kubeflow-manifests/docs/deployment/cognito/guide/#20-cognito-user-pool) (creating a Cognito Userpool used for user authentication) and[section 3.0(Configure Ingress)](https://awslabs.github.io/kubeflow-manifests/docs/deployment/cognito/guide/#30-configure-ingress) (configuring ingress and load balancer controller manifests) of the cognito guide.
+1. The following steps automate [section 1.0(Custom domain and certificates)](/kubeflow-manifests/docs/deployment/cognito/guide/#10-custom-domain-and-certificates) (creating a custom domain to host Kubeflow and TLS certificates for the domain), [section 2.0(Cognito user pool)](/kubeflow-manifests/docs/deployment/cognito/guide/#20-cognito-user-pool) (creating a Cognito Userpool used for user authentication) and[section 3.0(Configure Ingress)](/kubeflow-manifests/docs/deployment/cognito/guide/#30-configure-ingress) (configuring ingress and load balancer controller manifests) of the cognito guide.
     1. Install dependencies for the scripts
         ```
         pip install -r tests/e2e/requirements.txt